bridgetownrb/bridgetown/bridgetown-website/src/_docs/erb-and-beyond.md

 So, starting with Bridgetown 0.16, you can now add ERB-based templates and pages (and partials too) to your site.
 In additional, there are plugins you can easily install for Haml and Slim as well.
 Under the hood, Bridgetown uses the [Tilt gem](https://github.com/rtomayko/tilt) to load and process these Ruby templates.

+Interested in switching your entire site to use ERB?
+[It's now possible to do that too!](/docs/template-engines)

 <%= toc %>

 ## Usage